 They may also mean that we need more information with your application to assess how the proposal will affect any constraints on the site.
 If you do not submit this information with your application, your application will not be validated.
+Planning constraints include:

-If your application site lies within a conservation area you will have to include details of the impact your proposal will have as part of a Design and Access Statement.
+Conservation Areas - If your application site lies within a conservation area you will have to include details of the impact your proposal will have as part of a Design and Access Statement.

 Listed Buildings - Any proposals to alter or extend these buildings are likely to need listed building consent as well as planning permission.
 You will also have to set out what impact the proposal will have on the listed building within your Design and Access Statement.

-There are 4 registered historic parks and gardens within the district
+Historic Parks and Garden - There are 4 registered historic parks and gardens within the district

 - Thurgarton Hundred Workhouse

 If your planning proposal falls within or near one you will need to assess what impact your proposal will have on the park/garden and may have to include details of this within your Design and Access Statement.

 Green Belt - The extent of the Green Belt boundary is shown on our Policies Map.
 Applications within Green Belts are carefully assessed to make sure that the open character of the green belt is not affected.
 If your proposal falls within the Green Belt you will need to assess what impact your proposal will have and may have to include details of this within your Design and Access Statement

 Flood Risk - The Environment Agency have identified parts of the District as being at risk from flooding.
 If you are developing a property that lies within an area at risk from flooding you may be required to provide a Flood Risk Assessment with your application.
 Further information is available from Environment Agency.